Green to Gold (album): Release and promotion

 The album's first single, "Wheels Roll Home", was released on October 6, 2020, and was the band's first new music in six years.
 A second single, "It Is What It Is", was released on November 10, 2020.
 The band officially announced Green to Gold on January 13, 2021, simultaneously releasing the single "Solstice".
 The album's fourth and final single, "Just One Sec", was released on February 17, 2021.
 On March 24, 2021, the band premiered its accompanying "feature-length dance film" directed by Derrick Belcham and Emily Terndrup.
 It stars dancers Bobbi Jene Smith and Or Schraiber and was shot in a farmhouse in New York's Catskill Mountains.
 The film's narrative presents "multiple, non-linear time slices of their life together over its rich and dynamic course".
 The album's singles were previously accompanied with visuals from the film.
 Green to Gold was released on March 26, 2021, by ANTI- in the U.S. and Transgressive Records in the U.K./Europe.

 Tour

 On November 16, 2021, the band announced a Spring 2022 tour in support of the album, originally set to begin in March 2022 in Europe and extending to June 2022 in North America.
 The announcement coincided with the release of the Losing Light EP.
 In February 2022, the band announced the cancellation of all UK and Europe shows.
 The North American tour extended from May into June 2022.
 Only one show–a concert at the Crescent Ballroom in Phoenix scheduled for May 17–was cancelled as a result of Silberman losing his voice.
-The band performed an additional date on September 9, 2022, as part of the Maverick Concerts in Hurley, New York.